Back

 The New Jersey Estate Tax was phased out in two parts.
 If the resident decedent died:

-To have your Inheritance and Estate Tax questions answered by a Division representative, inquire as to the status of an Inheritance or Estate Tax matter, or have Inheritance and Estate Tax forms mailed to you, contact the Inheritance and Estate Tax Service Center by:
+For answers to your Inheritance and Estate Tax questions, to check the status of your tax matter, or to have Inheritance and Estate Tax forms mailed to you, contact the Inheritance and Estate Tax Service Center:

 NJ Division of Taxation